a-b-street/abstreet/docs/map_parking.md

 1. [Install A/B Street](https://github.com/dabreegster/abstreet/blob/master/docs/INSTRUCTIONS.md)
 2. Choose **Contribute parking data** on the main screen
+3. Change the map if you'd like to focus somewhere in particular
-3. Click a road with unknown parking
+4. Click a road with unknown parking
-4. Select what kind of on-street parking the road has
+5. Select what kind of on-street parking the road has
-5. Repeat
+6. Repeat
-6. Click **Generate OsmChange file**
+7. Click **Generate OsmChange file**
-7. Upload the diff.osc file by adding a layer in JOSM
+8. Upload the game/diff.osc file by adding a layer in JOSM

 Like all edits to OSM, to figure out ground-truth, you can survey in-person or use